 CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 When you’re aiming to create a stellar customer experience, it’s no secret that you need to get quantitative.
-What you may not know is that there’s more than one channel you can use to listen to your customers.
+What you may not know is that there’s more than one channel you can use to gather customer feedback.

-Getting quantitative goes way beyond surveying your customers after their interactions with customer support; there are a handful of metrics you can use to objectively assess how your customers felt during their interaction with your support system.
+Getting quantitative goes way beyond a simple customer satisfaction survey; there are a handful of metrics you can use to objectively assess how your customers felt during their interaction with your support system through survey data.

-In this post, we’ll explain the different customer satisfaction measures and how you can interpret those measures to improve your customer experience.
+In this post, we’ll explain the different customer feedback measures and how you can interpret those measures to improve your customer experience and decrease churn.

-Making the most out of these tools requires a tectonic change in the way your company views customer experience — simply satisfying your customer in a reactionary way won’t increase your revenue.
+Making the most out of these customer feedback tools requires a tectonic change in the way your company views customer experience — simply satisfying your customer in a reactionary way won’t increase your revenue.

 To turn great customer experience into revenue, you’ll need to aim for customer success.